-Plastic Injection Molding is a most common manufacturing process to produce plastic parts for nearly every products.
+Plastic Injection Molding is the most common manufacturing process to produce plastic parts for nearly every products.

 The injection molding process needs to use injection machine, plastic resin, and injection mold tooling.
 It requires a ram or screw-type plunger to force molten plastic material into a mould tool where the molten material cools and solidifies to obtain the desired shape or parts.(products).

 Since injection molding has good repeatability and stability, it is widely used in many different industries to manufacture large-scale of products.
 Like automotive, medical, household, electronics, etc. Needless to say, how important the injection molding process is!

 Advantages of Plastic Injection Molding: